sixstars/starctf2018/re-baby-droid/readme.md

 1. I hide the library load operation for `b.so` in `JNI_Onload` of `a.so`.
 Though you can guess that `b.so` must have been loaded in this challenge.

 1. `a.so` ptrace itself when loaded to prevent debugger.
+Thanks AAA for remindering me that ptrace self in main thread / parent process won't work when SELinux turned on.

 1. `a.so` bind `stringFromJNI` to supply checksum for `a.so`, which will be called by `b.so`.